Massey police shooting: Graham Bell - the one thing 'no police officer ever wants to hear'

 When it does happen and a police officer is killed on duty it has an enormous impact on us all.
 When I say 'us all' I mean every member of the police and includes every former and retired member as well.

-When I heard that Constable Matthew Hunt had been murdered in the execution of his duty on Friday I was driving my car and the reaction was instant and involuntary.
+When I heard that Constable Matthew Hunt had been murdered in the line of duty on Friday I was driving my car and the reaction was instant and involuntary.
 Tears streamed down my cheeks.
 Instant grief and fear.

 I wondered if I knew the deceased officer and I was fearful for the wellbeing of his patrol partner who had also been shot.
 I was also concerned for the bystander injured by the fleeing vehicle.